opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 # If need to trace neuron model, install torch neuron with this command
 # pip install torch-neuron neuron-cc[tensorflow] "protobuf==3.20.1" torchvision

-# If need to trace neuron model, install transformers for tracing Huggingface model.
+# If you need to trace neuron model, install the transformers for tracing the Huggingface model.
 # pip install transformers

 # Copy torch neuron lib to OpenSearch